 Foster Youth Services

-The mission of our Foster Youth Services program is to support the county's approximately 500 youth living in foster care in in accessing their education and progressing towards the attainment of their educational goals.
+The mission of our Foster Youth Services Coordination Program (FYSCP) is to support the county's approximately 450 youth living in foster care to access their education and attain their educational goals.
 This support takes the form of collaboration with students and families, school and district staff, and other county agencies in order to remove barriers to educational access and expand educational opportunities.

 Foster Youth Data

 Foster youth data on enrollment, test performance, and more is available at the California Department of Education's Dataquest website.
 This Foster Youth Fact Sheet (pdf) explains how foster youth are doing in Sonoma County and some measures SCOE is taking to encourage Foster Youth success and help school districts.

 - Connect.
 Support.
 Report.
 Facebook page supporting mandated reporters

 - Foster Youth Education Rights - Fact Sheet

 - Foster Youth Education Toolkit (pdf) – From the Alliance for Children’s Rights